Download this example as a Jupyter notebook or a Python script.

 Serialize the BoM#

 Use the BomHandler helper class to serialize the object to XML.
 The resulting string can be used in a sustainability query.
-See Sustainability examples.
+For more information, see the Sustainability examples.

 [19]: